jlcarr/LeetCode/README.md

 - **Memory**: 27.2 MB
 - **Solution**: Since all numbers are positive, might as well perform the operation on the furthest right as much as possible since it can only lead to larger numbers.
 Treat it like a stack.

+### Problem 2812
+- **Name**: Find the Safest Path in a Grid
+- **Runtime**: 4191 ms
+- **Memory**: 68.15 MB
+- **Solution**: Cache min distances to a thief for each cell by doing a BFS outwards from each thief, inplace on the original grid.
+Then use Dijkstra's algorithm to find the maximum possible value for the destination cell.

 ### Problem 2815
 - **Name**: Max Pair Sum in an Array
 - **Runtime**: 145 ms